SuiteOpenTeam/suiteopen.com/docs/about.md

       <div class="talk-left">
           <p class="tl-title">SuiteOpen, Poised to propel you forward.</p>
           <p class="tl-desc">We’re a leading global technology solutions and services provider for cloud application implementation and management. </p>
-          <p class="tl-desc">We bring to our clients deep capabilities in implementing and maintaining NetSuite ERP deployments  in a secure and resilient private, public, hybrid, or multi-cloud environment </p>
+          <p class="tl-desc">We bring to our clients deep capabilities in implementing and maintaining NetSuite ERP deployments  in a secure and resilient public cloud environment.</p>
-          <p class="tl-desc">Our edge lies in our breadth of expertise and our industry understanding—elements that define our ability to deliver unmatched solutions and services. </p>
+          <p class="tl-desc">Our advantage lies in our breadth of expertise and our industry understanding—elements that define our ability to deliver unmatched solutions and services. </p>
       </div>
    </div>
 </div>